 - any non-printable ASCII character, including spaces, carriage returns, tabs, and linefeeds

 - double quotes, "

 - opening and closing parentheses, ()

 - ampersand, &

-- vertical bar, |

-- less than, <.
-Note that this may be the first character of a symbol

-- tilde, ~

-- semicolon, ; indicates start of a comment, a carriage return ends it

-- ? and \$? may not begin a symbol but may be inside it
+- ★ tilde, ~ - semicolon, ; indicates start of a comment, a carriage return ends it - ? and ? may not begin a symbol but may be inside it